etruyj/vapir/README.md

 --username(-u)&emsp;&ensp;Username

 ### Commands
+--configure-sphere&emsp;Loads a JSON configuration file to configure a sphere.
+--fetch-config&emsp;&emsp;Saves accounts, groups, storage locations, lifecycles, and bucket info in JSON format to --file
 --list-accounts&emsp;List all accounts paired with the Vail system.
 --list-buckets&emsp;List buckets.
 Use --account [ all | ACCOUNT_NAME | ACCOUNT_ID ] to filter results.
 --list-users&emsp;&ensp;List users.
 Use --account [ all | ACCOUNT_NAME | ACCOUNT_ID ] and/or --active-only to filter results.

 ## Errors
 vapir stores logs in the log/ sub-directory for the program.
 The name of the file is vail_api.log

 ## Configuration JSON
-The configure-sphere command can
+The configure-sphere command can import a JSON configuration file to automate the configuration of a Vail sphere.
+The configuration file can specify accounts, groups, storage locations, lifecycles, and buckets.

+### Storage Locations
+The configuration file has a parameter for storage to specify BlackPearl and cloud storage locations.
+Both sources require credentials to be added to the